jimhigson/oboe.js/writing/main/6_Conclusion.md

 I feel it is important to experimentally answer the question, *is this way actually any faster?*.
 To measure performance I have created a small benchmarking suite that runs under Node.js.
-One of my suggested advantages of incremental parsing and perceptual improvement in speed.
+One of the advantages suggested for incremental parsing was a perceptual improvement in speed.
 I am not focusing on user perception for this evaluation because it would be difficult to measure, requiring subjective judgement and human participants.
-I will be measuring the time taken to provide the first output which correlates with how quickly interface redrawing can start and should give some indication as to perceptual speed.
+I will be measuring the time taken to provide the first output which correlates with how quickly interface redrawing can start and should give a good indication as to perceptual speed.
 I chose Node to host the tests because it is a minimalist platform which should give a more repeatable results than browsers which could be performing any number of simultaneous background tasks.
 Node also has the advantage that small changes in memory use are not overwhelmed by a memory hungry environment.

-The benchmark mimics a REST service backed by a relational database.
+The benchmark involves two node processes, one acting as a REST client and the other as a REST server and mimics a REST service backed by a relational database.
-Relational databases pass data from a result cursor one tuple at a time, the service simulates this by writing out forty tuples as JSON objects, one every ten milliseconds.
-Every other object in the returned JSON contains a URL to a further resource which will also be fetched and an aggregation created.
-To simulate real network conditions, Apple's *Network Line Conditioner* was used with the presets *3G, Average Case* and *Cable modem* to represent poor and good internet connections respectively [^1].
-The test involves two node processes, one acting as a REST client and one as a REST server.
-Memory was measured on the client using Node's built in memory reporting tool, `process.memoryusage()` and the largest figure reported on each run is used.
+Relational database client libraries pass data from a result cursor one tuple at a time to be used by the application, the service simulates this by writing out forty tuples as JSON objects, one every ten milliseconds.
+Half the tuples contain a URL to a further resource which will also be fetched so that an aggregation can be created.
+To simulate real network conditions, Apple's *Network Line Conditioner* was used with the presets *3G, Average Case* and *Cable modem* to represent poor and good internet connections respectively.
+Three client version were implemented using JSON.parse DOM-style parsing, Clarinet SAX-style parsing and Oboe.
+Memory was measured on the client using Node's built in memory reporting tool, `process.memoryusage()` and the largest figure reported during each run is taken.
 The test server and client can be found in the project's `benchmark` directory, or in the appendix on pages \ref{src_benchmarkServer} and
 \ref{src_benchmarkClient}.